sbaik97/Tableau_Bikesharing/README.md

 ## Considerations

-Remember, the people reading your analysis will NOT be data analysts.
+We have to remember that the people reading our analysis will NOT be data analysts.
 Your audience will be city officials, public administrators, and heads of New York City departments.
-Your data and analysis needs to be presented in a way that is focused concise, easy-to-understand, and visually compelling.
-Your visualizations should be colorful enough to be included in press releases, and your analysis should be thoughtful enough for dictating programmatic changes.
+The data and analysis needs to be presented in a way that is focused concise, easy-to-understand, and visually compelling.
+The visualizations should be colorful enough to be included in press releases, and  should be thoughtful enough for dictating programmatic changes.